gengo/cookbook-bazel/README.md

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
+3. Write chefspec for the feature (if applicable)
-3. Write your change
+4. Write your change
-4. Write tests for your change (if applicable)
+4. Write serverspec for the feature (if applicable)
 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

 License and Authors
 -------------------
-Authors: TODO: List authors
+Copyright 2016 Gengo Inc.

+BSD 3-Clause license